Muslims around the globe are wrapping up the holy month of Ramadan, which began for most on either Sunday, May 5 or Monday, May 6.

 Fasting during the holiday is one of the Five Pillars of Islam, along with the daily prayer, declaration of faith, charity and performing the Hajj pilgrimage in Mecca, Saudi Arabia.

-In 2016, according to Al Jazeera, fasting hours around the globe ranged between 11 and 22 hours and in the US, 16 to 18 hours.
+In 2018, according to Al Jazeera, fasting hours around the globe ranged between 10 and 21 hours.